shirshxk/dhaulagirigamingzone/README.md

 This repository contains SQL scripts for setting up a database for **Dhaulagiri Gameing Zone**.
 The database is designed to manage **customers, memberships, bookings, arcade machines, games, consoles, and sessions** efficiently.

 ## 📂 Project Structure
 - 📄 `dhaulagiri_gamezone.sql` → Main script for database creation and data insertion
+- 📄 `additionalqueries.sql` → Additional queries
 - 📄 `README.md` → Project documentation

 ## 🛠️ Technologies Used